-What the publicly retrievable secondary press hasn’t confirmed in this reporting window is which individual Arizona Walgreens stores, if any, are enumerated in the underlying settlement consent decree exhibits.
-The DOJ press release describes the conduct as nationwide.
-The store-by-store list, if it exists in the consent decree, sits in the federal docket in the Eastern District of New York.
+The District of Arizona helping investigate isn’t the same as a named-store list.
+What the publicly retrievable records haven’t confirmed in this reporting window is which individual Arizona Walgreens stores, if any, are enumerated in the underlying settlement exhibits.
+The DOJ release describes the conduct as nationwide.
+The store-by-store list, if it exists in the settlement, sits in the federal docket.
 Pulling that exhibit list is the next reporting step.

 What the DOJ Said Walgreens Did